St. Aug's Harry Freeman was three-time 'outstanding performer' in CIAA

 RALEIGH, N.C.
-(WNCN) — He was the CIA long-distance king during the early 1980s.
+(WNCN) — Harry Freeman was the CIA long-distance king during the early 1980s.

 In cross country, he was a three-time CIAA champion and was named most outstanding men’s performer three times.
 He also was a NAIA District 26 champion and helped Saint Augustine’s win the NAIA District 26 team title.